SpiderDave/NESBuilder/include/SpiderDaveAsm/README.md

 ## Labels ##
     Labels may end in a colon.
 Code can be placed on the same line as labels.
     Anonymous labels are 1 or more "-" or "+" characters.
 These labels will only search backwards for "-" and forwards for "+".
+Named directional labels can also be made by prefixing with "-" or "+".
 Labels starting with '@' are local labels.
 They have limited scope, visible only between non-local labels.